cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-networks/locations/index.md

 Locations are usually physical entities like offices, homes, retail stores, movie theatres, or data centers.
 The fastest way to start sending DNS queries from a location and protect it from security threats is by changing the DNS resolvers at the router.

-* If you have an IPv6 network, you can change your DNS resolvers to the dedicated IPv6 address for your locations.
+* If you have an IPv6 network, you can change your DNS resolvers to the dedicated IPv6 address for your location.

 * If you don’t have an IPv6 network, you can set up a location by changing the DNS resolvers to: